Ferpozzo/dbd-api/README.md

 - **Enhanced scraping:** robust HTML parsing for perks and characters, handling missing images or links.
 - **Unified endpoints** unified endpoints to show all characters and perks without discriminators.
 - **Ready for analytics:** structured models make it easy to calculate statistics like perk usage, win rates, and character combinations.
+- **Added feature to analyse perks using NLP** saving to database the categories and vectors of each perk, used to generate similarity  marker for each pair of perks
+- **Suggest perks based on categories** using previous analyse to search by categories and generate 3 combos based on the highest similarities between perks
 ---

 ## API Endpoints